-The appliance is pre-set to give the correct heat input at the inlet pressure shown in section 2 of this manual.
+The appliance is pre-set to give the correct heat input at the inlet pressure shown in section 2 of this guide.
 No adjustment is necessary.

 - 1. Check the inlet pressure by fitting a pressure gauge at the test point.
-The test point is on the inlet 'T' connector (See figure 17).
+The test point is on the inlet 'T' connector (See figure 18).
 Check the pressure with the appliance alight and set at maximum output. - 2.
 After checking, turn off the appliance.
 Remove the pressure gauge and replace the test point sealing screw. - 3.
-Test around the sealing screw for gas soundness with a suitable leak detection fluid.
+Test around the sealing screw and end cap for gas soundness with a suitable leak detection fluid.